AnanyaaPal/Anomaly-Detection/README.md

 ---

 ## Description
 The motivation behind this project was to enhance my analytical skills by addressing a realistic anomaly detection task, specifically involving unlabeled or partially labeled datasets in which anomalies result in data shifting and flipping.
-To tackle this, I implemented and compared three anomaly detection algorithms:
+To tackle this, I implemented and compared three anomaly detection algorithms from the sklearn library:

 - **One-Class SVM (Semi-supervised):** Trained solely on normal data to learn a boundary distinguishing normal from anomalous samples.